Lead Opinion

 From that vantage point, Vollrath was able to look through the fence into the backyard.
 Although it was dark and rainy, Vollrath was able to see into the yard because he had a flashlight and because there was a light near the top of the garage.
 Vollrath saw defendant and Hammes sitting on a stoop in the backyard, and he identified himself as a police officer.
 Vollrath then saw defendant pull marijuana plants from two cups and attempt to destroy them by submerging them in a mud puddle in Hammes’s backyard.

 Vollrath and Medford Police Officer Kirkpatrick, who had also arrived, then arrested defendant and advised him of his Miranda rights.
-Kirkpatrick subsequently obtained defendant‘s consent to search his home, where police found another marijuana plant and other evidence of marijuana cultivation.
-Defendant admitted that he had grown all three рlants.
+Kirkpatrick subsequently obtained defendant’s consent to search his home, where police found another marijuana plant and other evidence of marijuana cultivation.
+Defendant admitted that he had grown all three plants.

-Defendant moved to suppress all of the evidence, arguing that it arose from an unlawful search of Hammes‘s backyard.2 In particular, defendant contended that Vollrath‘s entry into the side and rear areas of the curtilage of Hammes‘s house effected a search for purposes of
+Defendant moved to suppress all of the evidence, arguing that it arose from an unlawful search of Hammes’s backyard.

-Following the denial of suppression, defendant entered a conditional plea, pursuant to
+Following the denial of suppression, defendant entered a conditional plea, pursuant to ORS 135.335(3), to possession of a controlled substance (marijuana).

 On appeal, defendant essentially reiterates his position before the trial court.
-However, the state no longer contends that Vollrath‘s invasion of the side and rear areas of the residential curtilage and concomitant observations did not constitute a warrantless search for purposes of
+However, the state no longer contends that Vollrath’s invasion of the side and rear areas of the residential curtilage and concomitant observations did not constitute a warrantless search for purposes of Article I, section 9.
+Indeed, in its brief as respondent, the state concedes that,

 “in light of the layout of the property at issue [as depicted in the photographic exhibits], and pursuant to State v.
-Somfleth, 168 Or App 414, 8 P3d 221 (2000), Officer Vollrath conducted a search when he walked up the driveway of the house.”
+Somfleth,168 Or App 414 ,8 P3d 221 (2000), Officer Vollrath conducted a search when he walked up the driveway of the house.”

 Rather, the state argues solely that Vollrath’s warrantless invasion and observations were justified by probable cause